Maxew42/ML/README.md

 # Trashedy

 Repository for the Trashedy project.
-A five weeks school project aiming to develop a ML object detection model to help map river litter.
+A four weeks school project aiming to develop a ML object detection model to help map river litter.

 ## Authors